Our Team

 Dr. Denise Buote is a private consultant (Arbor Educational & Clinical Consulting Inc.) who has focused the past 25 years of her work on direct practice as well as research and evaluation.
 In her direct practice, Denise has worked in the public school system, residential treatment and community settings as a teacher and therapist, supporting a wide range of children and youth with a focus on supporting individuals with mental health challenges.
 In research and evaluation, Denise has conducted over 100 needs assessments, evaluations and research briefs for numerous schools, non-profit community organizations, and healthcare organizations that aim to provide services and programs that foster the well-being of children, youth and adults.
 She has taught numerous undergraduate and graduate courses in the Faculty of Education at the University of British Columbia and has provided numerous workshops and intensive training sessions in Canada and abroad for schools and community organizations in the areas of youth development, educational practices, and evaluation.

-Claire Galloway (she/her) is a second-year doctoral student in the Community and Applied Developmental psychology program at the University of Illinois at Chicago.
+Claire Galloway (she/her) is a third-year doctoral student in the Community and Applied Developmental psychology program at the University of Illinois at Chicago.
 She graduated from DePaul University with a Bachelors of Arts in community psychology while researching nervous behavior around police and coping for children in pain.
-Prior to UIC, she worked for a workforce development non-profit for survivors of human trafficking.
-Her current research interests include inclusion of disabled and queer students in the classroom.
+Prior to UIC, she worked for a workforce development non-profit for survivors of human trafficking and continues to volunteer at Salt & Light Coalition.
+Her current research interests involve inclusion in the classroom and student relationships with peers and teachers.

-Pooja Bhanushali is a first year PhD student in the Community and Applied Developmental Psychology program at UIC.
-She has pursued her Bachelor’s in Psychology from St. Xavier’s College, Mumbai and holds a Masters in Counseling Psychology from S.N.D.T University, India.
-Pooja has been an SEL Fellow at a non-profit organization, Apni Shala Foundation, facilitating SEL workshops for over 250 students from Mumbai Public Schools and their educators and caregivers.
+Pooja Bhanushali is a second year PhD student in the Community and Applied Developmental Psychology program at UIC.
+She holds a Masters in Counseling Psychology from S.N.D.T University, India and a Bachelor’s in Psychology from St. Xavier’s College, India.
+Intentionally shifting from a curative to a preventative and transformative lens, Pooja has been an SEL Fellow at a non-profit organization, Apni Shala Foundation, facilitating SEL workshops for over 250 students from Mumbai Public Schools and their educators and caregivers.
 Here, she also led an Action Research project, exploring the impact of mindfulness on second graders’ self regulation and empathy skills.
 Her research interest involves ways in which mindfulness is used as an SEL intervention for specific developmental ages and culturally diverse populations.
+She is currently exploring the relationship between teachers’ mindfulness and student as well as classroom characteristics such as self regulation and prosociality.

 Former Lab Members Heading link